St Albans, Nottinghamshire: Heritage

 Later Dukes did not reside at the lodge, and after 1900 it was leased to local entrepreneurs, one being Sir Frank Bowden who was a key investor in the Nottingham Raleigh cycle business.
 The northern boundary of Nottingham was extended outwards in 1933 close to the colliery and the forested edges of Bestwood Park, where it has remained since.
-The estate was sold in 1939, with most of the southern farmland obtained by Nottingham Corporation for housing, resulting in the Bestwood Estate, Bestwood Park, Top Valley and Rise Park suburbs built from 1940 to the late 1970s.
-The area north of the city boundary bar the colliery area was purchased by Arnold Urban District council for building houses, however the area around the Lodge was requisitioned by the military for use as a wartime camp and training facility, with shooting ranges, trenches and a control base for Northern Command being set up.
+The estate was sold in 1939, with most of the southern farmland obtained by Nottingham City Corporation for housing, resulting in the Bestwood Estate, Bestwood Park, Top Valley and Rise Park suburbs built from 1940 to the late 1970s.
+The area north of the city boundary bar the colliery area was purchased by Arnold Urban District council for building houses, however the area around the Lodge was requisitioned by the military for use as a World War II wartime camp and training facility, with shooting ranges, trenches and a control base for Northern Command being set up.

-By the mid 1960s housing was being built along the Bestwood Lodge Drive and Woodchurch Roads up to the city boundary for army use, before the military returned control of the area to Gedling borough council from 1973 onwards.
-The colliery closed in 1967 and the area was bought by Nottinghamshire County Council and landscaped, combining their ownership of the area with Gedling to form Bestwood Country Park in 1985.
+After the war, the army continued to hold the area, and by the mid 1960s housing was being built along the Bestwood Lodge Drive and Woodchurch Roads up to the city boundary for their use.
+The military progressively returned control of the site to the local authority and its successor Gedling Borough Council from 1973 onwards.
+The colliery closed in 1967, with the area subsequently bought by Nottinghamshire County Council and landscaped, combining their ownership of the area with Gedling council to form Bestwood Country Park which opened in 1985.
 Big Wood School was built in 1976-80.
 The Nottinghamshire Fire and Rescue Service headquarters was opened on the site of old army facilities in March 1985 by the Prince and Princess of Wales.

 From 1974 the Nottingham city area became administratively part of the wider county, and the decision was taken by the county council to extend the building of the new suburbs past the city boundary up to the parkland area.
 Warren Hill and the other residential areas in St Albans were largely complete by 1990.
 Nottingham City Council was made administratively independent in 1998, its pre-1974 boundary being re-established forming an awkward enclave of housing around Warren Hill with road access only from the city urban area.
+In 2018, with residents requesting increased identity and self-determination, St Albans was split off from the wider Bestwood St. Albans civil parish administratively.
 In 2022, Nottinghamshire Fire and Rescue Service moved their headquarters out of the parish to a shared premises with Nottinghamshire Police, and the building due to be demolished to allow homes to be built.